neverbiasu/ModelScope-Top-LoRAs/README.md

 python -m top_loras --limit 20 --task text-to-image-synthesis --force-refresh
 ```

-Images are downloaded from each record's `cover_url` (HTTP/HTTPS) by default; in typical cases these are public URLs and do not require a ModelScope API token.
-The CLI supports flags like `--limit`, `--page-size`, `--max-pages`, `--no-per-task-cache`, and `--cache-file`.
-If a specific resource is protected (returns 401/403), you can provide `MODELSCOPE_API_TOKEN` in the environment or let CI inject it as a secret — but note that tokens are primarily used for generation workflows and are not required for normal image downloads.
+Cover images are downloaded from each record's `cover_url` when available.
+Most cover URLs are public and do not require a ModelScope API token.
+The CLI supports flags such as `--limit`, `--page-size`, `--max-pages`, `--no-per-task-cache`, and `--cache-file`.
+If a resource requires authentication (401/403), provide `MODELSCOPE_API_TOKEN` in the environment or configure it in CI.

 ## Cache schema (short)

-The cache JSON contains at top level a `_cached_at` timestamp and `results` array.
+The cache JSON contains a top-level `_cached_at` timestamp and a `results` array.
 Each result includes fields such as:

 - `id`, `title_cn`, `title_en`, `author`, `author_avatar` (optional),
 - `cover_url`, `cover_local` (if downloaded), `downloads`, `likes`,
 - `tags_cn`, `tags_en`, `base_models`, `stable_diffusion_version`,
 - `trigger_words`, `vision_foundation`, `updated_at`, `modelscope_url`.

-See `DATA_INTERFACE.md` for a full table of fields and extraction fallbacks.
+See `DATA_INTERFACE.md` for a full table of fields and extraction fallback rules.

 ## Two-remote workflow (GitHub + ModelScope)

-If you want to keep this repository in two remotes (for example GitHub and a ModelScope studio git), you can add both remotes locally and push to both:
+If you maintain this repository in two remotes (for example GitHub and a ModelScope studio git), you can add both remotes locally and push to both:

 ```bash
 # add GitHub remote